Strengthening Southeast Asia's Pandemic Preparedness at the CoEPP Dialogue 2025

 Advancing Collective Action

 A significant focus was placed on exploring avenues for regional fundraising and diversifying resource-building approaches to facilitate preparedness initiatives.
-This included a presentation by Professor Paul Tambyah from the National University Hospital, which provided cutting-edge insights into current infectious disease trends and preparedness strategies as well as a segment by the Timor-Leste Red Cross to capacity building efforts in enhancing auxiliary roles in pandemic response.
+This included a presentation by Professor Paul Tambyah from the National University Hospital, which provided cutting-edge insights into current infectious disease trends and preparedness strategies as well as a segment by the Timor-Leste Red Cross and Thai Red Cross to capacity building efforts in enhancing auxiliary roles, and innovative strategies in pandemic preparedness, respectively

 Learning Through Experience